With many places in the country facing stricter Covid-19 restrictions, trying to manage your emotional wellbeing can be challenging.

 1. Take responsibility

-Research shows that those on furlough may feel undervalued, worried and even guilty about not working, and if you’re experiencing these feelings, you need to know how to deal with them.
+With many people still working from home after a prolonged period, some may be finding it challenging.
+Additionally, some people may be isolating.
+Both of these situations can be very stressful.
+If you’re experiencing these feelings, you need to know how to deal with them.
 While it’s essential to communicate these emotions to your employer first and foremost, you also need to take responsibility for your own mental health and wellbeing.

 Tracking your mood and mental health can be great in times of uncertainty, and you could benefit from using some of the mental health apps available (many of which are recommended by the NHS) as a way to track your emotions, and start taking responsibility for your mental health.
 While some people may believe they don’t have the time to invest in these apps, many of them involve minimal interaction that can be done daily or weekly, including tools to help you focus, manage anxiety, and facilitate better sleeping habits.